schepal/delta_hedge/README.md

 # delta_hedge
-A rebalancing tool to delta-hedge a portfolio of options based on a preset threshold.
+A rebalancing tool to delta-hedge a portfolio of options based on a threshold.